lowRISC/opentitan/doc/ug/getting_started_verilator.md

 $ screen /dev/pts/11
 ```

+Note that `screen` will only show output that has been generated after `screen` starts, whilst `cat` will show output that was produced before `cat` started.

 You can exit `screen` (in the default configuration) by pressing `CTRL-a k` and confirm with `y`.

 ## See GPIO output